Eluanbi Lighthouse

-Eluanbi Lighthouse is a lighthouse located on Cape Eluanbi, the southernmost point of Taiwan, which separates Taiwan's South Bay from Banana Bay and the Taiwan Strait and the South China Sea from the Philippine Sea.
+Eluanbi Lighthouse is a lighthouse located on Cape Eluanbi, the southernmost point of the main island of Taiwan, which separates Taiwan's South Bay from Banana Bay and the Taiwan Strait and the South China Sea from the Philippine Sea.
 It is near Eluan Village in the township of Hengchun in Pingtung County, Taiwan.
 The lighthouse is open to the public all year around.

 Names

 The lighthouse is named after nearby Cape Eluanbi, the southernmost point on Formosa or Taiwan Island.
 The name also appears as Eluan and Eluan Pi; as Oluenpi and O-luan Pi from its Wade-Giles romanization; and as Garanbi or Garambi from its Japanese pronunciation.

 Eluanbi Lighthouse is also known as "The Light of East Asia" because its light is the most intense of those on Taiwan.

 History

 Qing Empire

 Shipwrecks were common around Cape Eluanbi in the early modern era owing to the nearby Qixingyan reefs and strong currents.
 The hostile native reactions to these accidents rose to the level of international incidents in the case of the Rover and a Ryukyu convoy, which prompted invasions from the United States and Japan in 1867 and 1874.
 In the latter case, the Qing Dynasty explicitly disavowed responsibility for native-held areas on Taiwan Island, creating a power vacuum that threatened Japanese or European colonization of the region.
 Following the advice of Charles Le Gendre, the American consul at Xiamen (then known as "Amoy"), the Viceroy of Liangjiang, Shen Baozhen, began constructing coastal defenses to improve the situation.

 Construction of the Eluanbi Lighthouse fell under the purview of the British diplomat Robert Hart, inspector general of the Imperial Maritime Customs Service.
 He sent agents to purchase the southern cape from the leaders of the Kuie Chia Chiao (t 龜仔角, s 龟仔角, Guīzǎijiǎo) in 1875.

 Construction began in 1881.
 Although Shen largely favored French officers like Prosper Giquel, Hart placed construction of the Eluanbi works under the English engineer John Reginald Harding and architect W. F. Spindey.
 Wang Fulu (t 王福祿, s 王福禄, Wáng Fúlù) oversaw the project and the 500 soldiers sent to protect it.
 Native opposition from the Paiwan and other local indigenous tribes was severe and sustained.
 The structure was the only armed lighthouse on the island, surrounded by a 20 ft fosse provided with caponiers and barbed-wire fencing.
 It was riddled with gunports to allow its garrison to repel assaults.
 Work was finished in early 1883 and the tower began operation on 1 April.
 The total cost was 71,248 Mexican dollars, more than 200,000 silver taels. £5,881 were used for the tower and fort; £3,223 for the light and its housing.
 A great deal of the rest was used for dynamiting the coral around a nearby creek and constructing a 170 ft concrete jetty for landing personnel and supplies; the jetty had proved necessary because of the difficult landing at Eluanbi's beaches owing to their heavy swells.